What Is The Medical Definition Of False Imprisonment?

 If these situations occur to your loved one in a nursing home, you could have a strong civil case for false imprisonment.

-Contact Boone County Nursing Home Abuse Attorneys Today
+Contact Illinois Nursing Home Abuse Attorneys Today

 About one in six people 60 years or older experienced some type of abuse in a nursing home or community setting in the last year.
 If your loved one has been the victim of nursing home abuse and false imprisonment, you don’t have to take it lying down.
 You can file a nursing home abuse or negligence lawsuit to demand compensation from the staff and facility.